-Also, deferred revenues in the fund financial statements are those where asset recognition criteria have been met, but for which revenue recognition criteria have not been met.
-Such amounts in the fund financial statements have been deemed to be measurable but not "available" pursuant to generally accepted accounting principles.
+Finally, deferred inflows of resources in the fund financial statements are those where asset recognition criteria have been met, but for which revenue recognition criteria have not been met.
+Such amounts in the fund financial statements have been deemed to be measurable but not "available" pursuant to GAAP.

-Long-Term Liabilities - In the government-wide statements, long-term debt and other long-term obligations are reported as liabilities in the Statement of Net Position.
+Long-Term Liabilities - In the government-wide statements, long-term debt and other long-term obligations are reported as liabilities in the statement of net position.